Lancet-Countdown/Lancet-Countdown-2026/WG3/indicator template/README.md

 ## Contribution Workflow For Authors
 -You will be assigned to a Working Group branch (e.g., Working-Group-1) -Navigate to your assigned indicator folder:
---WG1/IND-x.x.x-indicator-name/
+-WG1/x.x.x-indicator-name/
---Edit files directly in your branch or upload updated files --Commit your changes
+-Edit files directly in your branch or upload updated files -Commit your changes
 - Use clear and concise language
 - Ensure reproducibility
 - Keep files organised in the correct folders